bermarte/app-theme/development-strategy.md

 ## 2. User Story: CREATE INDEX HTML

-Creating the basic layout for the index file
+Creating the basic layout for the index file, you are in the master branch

-* create a custom style.css inside the css folder
+* Create a custom style.css inside the css folder
 * Add, Commit, Push

 ### Branches